-All 13 accused in the alleged gangrape of a 20-year-old tribal woman in West Bengal's Birbhum district, including the village head who had reportedly given the orders for rape, have been arrested.
-All accused have been sent to 14-days jail custody by a local court.
+All 13 accused in the alleged gangrape of a tribal woman in West Bengal's Birbhum district, including the village head who had reportedly given the orders for rape, have been arrested and sent to 14-days jail custody

 Birbhum/Kolkata: A court in Birbhum district on Thursday sent 13 persons arrested for allegedly gangraping a 20-year-old tribal woman to 14-day judicial custody as the brutal assault allegedly on the orders of a khap panchayat as punishment for falling in love with a man from a different religion triggered outrage.